herzj-tcd/suttafetch/README.md

 ## Acknowledgments

 - Ṭhānissaro Bhikkhu for the sutta translations
-- [dhammatalks.org](https://www.dhammatalks.org) for making these teachings freely available
+- [dhammatalks.org](https://www.dhammatalks.org) for making these translations freely available